KATE KORTUM

 In just a few years, Kortum has performed on some of the most iconic stages in jazz, including the Newport Jazz Festival, SXSW, Birdland, Blue Note, Mezzrow, Dizzy’s Club, and Jazz at Lincoln Center with the world-renowned Jazz at Lincoln Center Orchestra.
 Her collaborations include working with Cyrille Aimée, Bryan Carter, Peter Bernstein, Emmet Cohen, and Wynton Marsalis.
 A recipient of multiple DownBeat Magazine and National YoungArts awards, she continues to solidify her place as one of the most exciting young voices in jazz.

-Kortum’s highly anticipated sophomore album, Wild Woman, will be released on August 15, 2025, further showcasing her daring musicality and singular voice in the contemporary jazz landscape.
-As a sequel to her first project, the albums is an expansion on the themes of taking back music written by men about the female perspective.
-It explores what Kortum has been passionate about into the two years between the records - songs about obsession, promiscuity, self-pride, and hatred.
+Kortum’s highly anticipated sophomore album, Wild Woman (Bandstand Presents, 2025), further showcases her daring musicality and singular voice in the contemporary jazz landscape.
+As a sequel to her first project, the album is an expansion on the themes of taking back music written by men about the female perspective.
+It explores what Kortum has been passionate about in the two years between the records - songs about obsession, promiscuity, self-pride, and hatred.
 Feelings women are often told to shy away from.
 Kortum pushes the boundaries of traditional vocal jazz through this recording.

 With her combination of virtuosity, interpretative depth, and a forward-thinking approach to the jazz tradition, Kate Kortum is redefining what it means to be a modern jazz vocalist.

-Her debut album, Good Woman, released in September 2023 on Bandstand Presents, reimagines jazz standards originally written by men, reclaiming them through bold arrangements and a female perspective.
-The album resonated widely, surpassing 1 million streams in its first month and now boasting over 3.5 million streams.
+Her debut album, Good Woman, reimagines jazz standards originally written by men, reclaiming them through bold arrangements and a distinctly female perspective.
+The record and her follow-up LP Wild Woman have been met with acclaim leading to over 5.1 million streams.

 Booking Inquiries